-Fall is best when temperatures are cool enough for Death Valley and Tioga Pass is still open to drive through in Yosemite.
+Fall is best time to go on this trip because temperatures are cool enough for Death Valley and Tioga Pass is still open to drive through Yosemite.
 If you are skipping Death Valley, then summer is a great time for this road trip, but note that Yosemite roads often don’t open until mid-July.

 After exploring the attractions in San Francisco or Old Sac, I’d definitely etch out 2 full days to explore the hikes in Yosemite Valley and Tuolumne Meadows.

 If you have time, detouring to both Death Valley and Sequoia national parks would be incredible, but there are also some pretty epic hikes, MTB, and gorgeous scenery in Mammoth and Bishop.
 Climb, hike, or just camp at Joshua Tree.
 Get in a day of boating on Big Bear Lake.

 Then, finish this trip off with some surf and beach life and you’ll be amazed at how many adventures you can cram into a week or two.